LucasTFerraz/Projeto-RP/README.md

 Dog Breed: https://www.kaggle.com/code/enriquecompanioni/dog-breed-classification-using-resnet-inceptionv3

 # Deploy
-The easiest way to deploy is using Spyder.
+The easiest way to deploy is using Spyder.py.